8 signs that you're addicted to Football Manager

 The more you win, the more you want to keep playing.
 The more you lose, the more you need to keep playing.
 It’s no wonder addiction soon grabs hold of anyone who finds themselves invested in a long-term game.

-Football Manager’s compelling hook has been cited in multiple divorce cases over the years.
+Football Manager’s compelling hook has been cited in multiple divorce cases over the years (although let us set the record straight on that one – it's an urban myth).
 Its supremely authentic gameplay has enticed even the most casual of football fans, who find themselves glued to their screens on an ever-increasing basis.
 If the following traits sound familiar to you, it might just be time to arrange an appointment with the club counsellor...

 1. You've got a shirt with your regen's name on it